Skip to main content

 Single Serving Applications - The Clones

-I'm systematically replacing my SaaS subscriptions with Single Serving Applications -- purpose-built, AI-generated apps designed for an audience of one.
+I'm systematically replacing my SaaS subscriptions with Single Serving Applications.
+These are purpose-built, AI-generated apps designed for an audience of one.
 Each clone is built by Claude Opus 4.6 from a requirements document, runs via Docker Compose, and costs essentially nothing to operate.

 This page is a running catalog of every clone I've built.
 I'll add a new entry each time I replace another subscription.